Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## description

 Description of the entry.
-It must contains all the relevant keywords allowing to find your entry and to understand what the entry is.
+It must contain all the relevant keywords allowing to find your entry and to understand what the entry is.

 It is the most important field for the discoverability of the data since it is the one used to match terms searched by users.
 It is up to you to provide the most relevant description allowing to match the entry, but keep in mind that the more precise the description is, better the ranking in the search tool would be.